All Products

 print(f"get extra meta json string: {extra_meta}")

-# Upload data and register backup set metadata.
+# Upload the data and register the backup set metadata.

 uploader.upload_and_register_backup_set(file_path=args.file_path, data_type=args.data_type, extra_meta=extra_meta)

-• xtrabackup_info_parser.py: parses metadata by using the xtrabackup_info file.
+• xtrabackup_info_parser.py: Parses metadata from the xtrabackup_info file.

 # -*- coding: utf-8 -*-